Innovations and Ideas That Will Shape the Building Industry

 The warmth of wood is always touted.
 But the natural material also adds elegance and appeal to porches, decks, pergolas, walls, ceilings, and cabinets.
 Just imagine all those attractive exposed beams in vaulted ceilings.

-Add chic and sophistication to a modern bathroom wall with glazed ceramic tiles of interesting shapes and details (courtesy Emser Tile).
+Add chic and sophistication to a modern residential wall with glazed ceramic tiles of interesting shapes and details, including the beached wood look above (photo source: Emser Tile).

 The beauty and warmth of wood is on display in this family room of a 3-bedroom, 2.5-bath luxury home.
-Check out the exposed wood beams of the vaulted ceiling (House Plan #161-1076).
+Check out the exposed wood beams of the vaulted ceiling (Plan #161-1076).

 7. All About Doors